AlaSQL/ala-wiki/How-to-release.md

 #### # Install node modules
-    run "Install node modules" "npm install"
+    run "Install node modules" "yarn install"

 #### # Check for node modules to be updated
-    run "Make sure all node modules are up to dated" "npm run uptodate"
+    run "Make sure all node modules are up to date" "yarn uptodate"

-#### # Verify that `npm test` does not give any errors
+#### # Verify that `yarn test` does not give any errors
-    echo "For the checklist to continue build+test must be OK" && hitkey npm test || exit 1
+    echo "For the checklist to continue build+test must be OK" && hitkey yarn test || exit 1
     hitkey && br